jakewelliott/passport-pwa/senior-design/opr1/slides.md

 <!--

 Here's a more exhaustive list of the resources and technologies we'll need.
-Not previously mentioned is Vite as our local development server & bundler, React Router for routing, and of course styling with Tailwind CSS.
+The only thing we are waiting on from our sponsors is an AWS account, but this won't impact our ability to continue working on the project for a while.

 -->